-From a tiny seed to a twelve-foot tower in just one season: giant sunflowers such as these are vessels of unrestrained garden joy, metaphors of garden power.
-They are also examples of how multicultural our current garden landscapes really are.
-Originally domesticated by Native American populations, pre-Columbus sunflowers were smaller and bore fewer seeds than those we know today.
-It wasn't until the 1500s that sunflower seeds made their way to Europe--eventually arriving in Russia, where they were selected for their oilseed production and their beauty.
-They returned from their trans-Atlanic odyssey in the late 19th Century, arriving in American seed catalogs and in gardens around the country.
-When you behold this beauty soaring above your garden, know that the force propelling it upward has been handed down to you, through the work of countless hands, over thousands of years, in many nations.
-Your garden is rich with this inheritance, and this sunflower proclaims it.
+From a tiny seed to a 12' tower in just one season: giant sunflowers such as these are vessels of unrestrained garden joy, metaphors of garden power.
+Domesticated by Native Americans, pre-Columbus sunflowers were smaller and bore fewer seeds than those we know today.
+It wasn't until the 1500s that sunflower seeds made their way to Europe, eventually arriving in Europe, where they were selected for their size, oilseed production, and beauty.
+A tall plant with a deep history!

 Direct sow after threat of frost has passed, or start indoors up to 2 weeks earlier.
 Sow seeds 2-3 per foot, then thin to 18" spacing when seedlings are established.
 Plant in full sun.
 Tolerates poor soil and infrequent watering.
 Grow up to 12' high: stake to support, and plant where they will not shade out other full sun crops.
 Seeds can be roasted for eating or put in bird feeders.

 |Spacing in Row||18"|